-2. Data are already published, with those publications properly cited in this submission.
+2. Data are already published and publicly available, with those publications properly cited in this submission.

 3. Data are provided as private-for-peer review (shared privately or publicly on a repository).
 [If choosing this option, in the Open Research statement you must provide an active link to where the material is currently stored and state the intended repository where data will be permanently archived if the paper is accepted for publication.
 Data files should NOT be included as supporting information.]

 4. Data are not yet provided.
 [If choosing this option, you must disclose why in the Open Research statement, affirm data will be permanently archived if the paper is accepted for publication, and note the intended repository.
 Stating data will only be provided upon acceptance of the manuscript is permissible but be advised the Subject-matter Editor or reviewers may request to see this data during review if deemed necessary.]